Bratislava: Media

 As the national capital, Bratislava is home to national and many local media outlets.
-Notable TV stations based in the city include Slovak Television (Slovenská televízia), Markíza, JOJ and TA3.
-Slovak Radio (Slovenský rozhlas) has its seat in the centre, and many Slovak commercial radio stations are based in the city.
+Notable TV stations based in the city include Slovak Television and Radio (Slovenská televízia a rozhlas), Markíza, JOJ and TA3.
+STVR radio's headquarters has its seat in the centre, and many Slovak commercial radio stations are based in the city.
 National newspapers based in Bratislava include SME, Pravda, Nový čas, Hospodárske noviny and the English-language The Slovak Spectator.
-Two news agencies are headquartered there: the News Agency of the Slovak Republic (TASR) and the Slovak News Agency (SITA).
+Two news agencies are headquartered there: the News Agency of the Slovak Republic (TASR, Tlačová agentúra Slovenskej republiky) and the Slovak News Agency (SITA, Slovenská tlačová agentúra).

 Sport

-Various sports and sports teams have a long tradition in Bratislava, with many teams and individuals competing in Slovak and international leagues and competitions.
+Various sports and sports teams have a long tradition in Bratislava, with many teams and individuals competing in Slovak and international leagues, tournaments, and competitions.